 The list changes from time to time, so you should always check with us before arranging treatment.
 Some treatments are only available in certain facilities.

-" The Directory of Hospitals is on our website at axaglobalhealthcare.com/ukhospitals year - the 12 months from your policy start date or last renewal date.

-United Kingdom (UK) - Great Britain and Northern Ireland, including the Channel Islands and the Isle of Man.
+The Directory of Hospitals is on our website at axaglobalhealthcare.com/ukhospitals United Kingdom (UK) - Great Britain and Northern Ireland, including the Channel Islands and the Isle of Man.